lindseysbrown/evidence_accumulation_through_sequences/README.md

 # Installation Guide
 Code for the main and supplementary figures can be installed by cloning this repository and installing the necessary requirements from the requirements.txt file.
 Code for the spike inference algorithm was previously developed (Jewell et al., 2020), and instructions for download and use can be found: https://github.com/jewellsean/FastLZeroSpikeInference.

+For Figure S11, instructions for installing CEBRA can be found at https://cebra.ai/docs/installation.html.
+After setting up an environment for running CEBRA, code for Figure S11 will produce examples based on the data found in ExampleData/CEBRAExampleData.

 Installation of all requirements should take less than 15 minutes.

 Example datasets are included in the ExampleData folder, which can be used to run the scripts for producing the figures.
 Full datasets associated with this paper will be made available on figshare upon publication.